Banbeucmas/Banbeucmas-Rice/5 - 8 - 2018/README.md

 # Information
-This is my Ricing on 31 - 7 - 2018, first time getting used to i3.
+This is my Ricing on 31 - 7 - 2018.
 All suggestion for improving my rice is welcome
 Switched from i3 to bspwm, seem better for me lol